Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Huntley averages zero passing yards per game in two matchups against the Steelers, 89.5 fewer yards his over/under in Sunday's game.
+- In two matchups against the Steelers, Huntley averaged zero passing yards per game, 125.5 yards below his over/under in Sunday's game.

-- Huntley did not throw a touchdown pass in any of those games.
+- Huntley has not thrown a touchdown pass against the Steelers over that time.

-- This week Huntley will face the NFL's 13th-ranked pass defense (239.8 yards allowed per game).

-- The Steelers' defense is 15th in the NFL, allowing 1.5 passing touchdowns per game.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 15th in the NFL.

 Recent Performances